darrenhwang1/Genetic-Algorithms-on-Knapsack-0-1/index.md

 #### Bit Array
 ![bit_array](./images/bit_vector.png)

-This Bit array represents a knapsack solution that takes two items - the first item with value of 10 and weight of 2, and the second item with value of 7 and weight of 8.
+This Bit array represents a knapsack solution that takes two items - the first item with value of 2 and weight of 10, and the second item with value of 8 and weight of 7.

 ### Dataset Generation
 We focus primarily on three types of knapsack problems which we denote as the Small, Mixed Bag, and Large problem over 10 items and 50 items.

 Small problem:
-We define Small problems as knapsack problems where the capacity is much larger the the weights of the items which can be placed into the knapsack.
-For 50 items, we generate 1000 random instances of knapsack problems with capacity 200 where item has a random weight between 1 and 20 and a random value between 1 and 20.
-For 10 items, we generate 1000 random instances of knapsack problems with capacity 100 where item has a random weight between 1 and 20 and a random value between 1 and 20.
+We define Small problems as knapsack problems where the capacity is much larger than the weights of the items which can be placed into the knapsack.
+For 50 items, we generate 1000 random instances of knapsack problems with capacity 200 where each item has a random weight between 1 and 20 and a random value between 1 and 20.
+For 10 items, we generate 1000 random instances of knapsack problems with capacity 100 where each item has a random weight between 1 and 20 and a random value between 1 and 20.

 Mixed Bag problem:
 We define Mixed Bag problems as knapsack problems where there exist items which have weights which are much smaller than the capacity and items whose weights are comparable to the capacity.
 For 50 items, we generate 1000 random instances of these problems with capacity 40 where each item has a random weight between 1 and 20 and a random value between 1 and 20.
 For 10 items, we generate 1000 random instances of these problems with capacity 40 where each item has a random weight between 1 and 20 and a random value between 1 and 20.

 Large problem:
 We define Large problems as knapsack problems where there exist only items whose weights are comparable to the capacity.
-For 50 items, we generate 1000 random instances of these problems with capacity 40 and 50 items where each item had a random weight between 10 and 20 and a random value between 1 and 20.
-For 10 items, we generate 1000 random instances of these problems with capacity 40 and 50 items where each item had a random weight between 10 and 20 and a random value between 1 and 20.
+For 50 items, we generate 1000 random instances of these problems with capacity 40 where each item has a random weight between 10 and 20 and a random value between 1 and 20.
+For 10 items, we generate 1000 random instances of these problems with capacity 40 and 50 items where each item has a random weight between 10 and 20 and a random value between 1 and 20.

 ### First Generation